Quansight-Labs/uarray/docs/libauthor_docs.rst

 Documentation for backend providers
 ===================================

+Backend providers can provide a back-end for a defined API within the :obj:`uarray` ecosystem.
+To find out how to define your own API with :obj:`uarray`, see :ref:`mmauthordocs`.
+To find out how your backend will be provided, use :ref:`userdocs`.

 Backend providers need to be aware of three protocols: ``__ua_domain__``, ``__ua_function__`` and ``__ua_convert__``.
 These three must be a part of every backend object.